Harpita-P/Storytopia-LLMObs/README.md

 Once the story structure is ready, we move to the visual storytelling phase with the **Illustrator Agent**.
 Here’s the process:

 1. The quest JSON from the previous step is passed to the **Illustrator Agent**.
-We also fetch the generated character image from Cloud Storage, and pass it to the agent.
-This step is important for maintaining visual consistency - ensuring that the kid's character appears the same in each scene.
+We also fetch the generated character image from Cloud Storage, and pass it to the agent. **We found that this step was really important for maintaining visual consistency** - ensuring that the kid's character appears the same in each scene.
 2. The agent enhances the image prompts for **visual consistency** across all scenes — matching colors, character poses, and setting details.
 3. It then calls **Gemini Flash 2.5 Image** and performs Image&text-to-Image processing, to create eye-catching **illustrations** for each scene.
 4. Each generated image is uploaded to **Google Cloud Storage**, and the URIs are consolidated into the final JSON response.